 It depends on how you are doing it.
 Planning for every person differs and hence I will not dwell too much into the specificity of how you should plan your week.

-As to whether you should do it, I believe it is a powerful way to check-in on yourself.
-Have you been on-route to meeting your personal KPIs, in other words, your personal mission statement?
+As to whether you should do it, I believe it is a powerful way to check-in with yourself.
+Have you been on-route to meeting your personal KPIs, in other words, your mission statement?